 #

-// Get or create a node and lock it
+// Get or create a node with a specific Type and Key

 // Try to get an existing node and lock it (returns null if not found)